Parimaladevisubramaniam/HTML-pgm13/README.md

 ## Objective

-Complete the HTML/CSS for the Scott Sampson speaker page.
+Complete the HTML/CSS for the Scott Sampson speaker page and **create a vertical navigation menu in the given html page**

 The goal is to reproduce the Town Hall layout using HTML and CSS.